 15 October 2020 Virtual Steering Committee Meeting 28 October 2020 Virtual meeting with Steering Committee members and reference countries Meeting 21 January 2021 Webinar on return and reintegration Updates on main developments and exchange of best practices 19 April 2021 Webinar on International Migration And Development, Identify practices from European and African countries in terms of elaboration, implementation, monitoring and multi-level governance of migration-development policies and strategies at the local, national or regional level.
-20 April 2021 Steering Committee and meeting with reference countries (virtual) 16 June 2021 Virtual migration scenario-building work- shop in collaboration with Mixed Migra- tion Centre Understanding the Rate of Change in Mixed Migration: The role of technology within migration dynamics 1 July 2021 Rabat Process Steering Committee (virtual) 7 July and 13-14 October 2021 Virtual roundtable (7 July 2021) and a roundtable/study visit (in Geneva, on 13-14 October) on protection and asylum Exchange of best practices on protection and asylum 14-15 September 2021 Thematic Meeting on Local Authorities, National Authorities and Migration, Par- is.
+20 April 2021 Steering Committee and meeting with reference countries (virtual) 16 June 2021 Virtual migration scenario-building work- shop in collaboration with Mixed Migra- tion Centre Understanding the Rate of Change in Mixed Migration: The role of technology within migra- tion dynamics 1 July 2021 Rabat Process Steering Committee (virtual) 7 July and 13-14 Octo- ber 2021 Virtual roundtable (7 July 2021) and a roundtable/study visit (in Geneva, on 13-14 October) on protection and asylum Exchange of best practices on protection and asylum 14-15 September 2021 Thematic Meeting on Local Authorities, National Authorities and Migration, Par- is.
 29 September 2021 Rabat Process Steering Committee meeting, Brussels 29 September 2021 Virtual migration scenario-building work- shop in collaboration with Mixed Migra- tion Centre Identification of the future mixed migration certainties and uncertainties in North Africa and West Africa: The drivers of mixed migration 13-14 October 2021 Roundtable and study visit on protection and asylum: risks, assistance and durable solutions, Geneva Exchange of best practices 27 October 2021 Virtual migration scenario-building workshop in collaboration with Mixed Migration Centre Identification of blind spots and weak signals and examining their implications for policy responses: Environmental change 17-18 November 2021 Senior Officials' Meeting, Malabo Handover of the Chairmanship from Equatorial Guinea to Spain 1 December 2021 Scenario-building workshop in collaboration with Mixed Migration Centre: "Mixed Migration Futures: How might the future of work drive migration in 2035?
 Focus on West and North Africa" Developing future mixed migration scenarios in North Africa and West Africa.
 16-17 December 2021 Thematic meeting on legal migration, online Exchange of best practices on legal migration.
 22 February 2022 Steering Committee meeting, Brussels 12-13 May 2022 High level thematic event on migration & development, Madrid.
 The meeting is hosted by Spain, current chair of the Rabat Process, and co-chaired by Senegal.
-Partners will explore how development cooperation can better address the root causes of involuntary migration, while capitalising on the positive impact of migration Before Summer TBD High-level thematic meeting on irregular migration After Summer TBD High-level thematic meeting on legal migration November 2022- end of the year Ministerial meeting, Madrid.
+Partners will explore how development cooperation can better address the root causes of involuntary migration, while capitalising on the positive impact of migration 5-6 July 2022 High-level thematic meeting on border management 29-30 September 2022 High-level thematic meeting on legal migration 19-20 October Meetings of the CoPil and the SOM in Madrid Preparation for the Ministerial meeting 3-4 November High-Level Meeting on remittances, Brussels.
+13-14 December 2022 Senior Officials Meeting and Ministerial Meeting, Cádiz A political declaration and an action plan will be adopted.
+21 February 2023 Steering Committee, Brussels 25-26 April 2023 Thematic meeting on voluntary return and reintegration, Yaoundé, Cameroon 22-23 June 2023 Thematic Meeting on Humanised Border Management, Marrakesh, Morocco